kalimcdougall/kali-mcdougall/README.md

   Sea creature 🐉 scientist 👩‍🔬 big fan of ice ❄️

-  I study ice shelves in Antarctica with satellites 🛰️
+  Graduate student at the University of Victoria ☃️ I study ice shelves in Antarctica with satellites 🛰️

-  When I'm not writing code, I am rotting on my couch or fighting for my life in a cave.
-No in between